yugabyte/yugabyte-db/docs/content/latest/api/ycql/type_inet.md

 ## Synopsis

-`INET` data type is used to specify columns for data of IP addresses.
+Use the `INET` data type to specify columns for data of IP addresses.

 ## Syntax